TourmalineCore/to-dos-ui/README.md

 # to-dos-ui

 Demonstrates a Test-Driven Development approach on how to develop a React web app using MobX and Cypress.
 It contains setup for development inside of VSCode Dev Containers (just Dev Containers from now on) or without it.
+[Here](./2025-06-03%20TDD%20in%20Frontend%20WorkShop%20Slides.pdf) you can find TDD in Frontend workshop slides to explain the main concepts better.

 More info about the project and its related repos can be found here: [to-dos-documentation](https://github.com/TourmalineCore/to-dos-documentation).